Fremantle Ports is the strategic manager of the Port of Fremantle.

 Jill Hoffmann was appointed to the Board in May 2011, was Chair of the Audit and Risk Committee (July 2014 to June 2018) and appointed Chair of the Board in July 2018.
 Jill also holds the role of Senior Vice President, Energy and Marketing Strategy at Woodside Energy Ltd. Her previous executive roles at Woodside include Senior Vice President Marketing & Trading, Vice President Commercial and Vice President Environment and Heritage.
 Jill has extensive and broad executive experience, as well as former directorships, primarily in the oil and gas industry in the United Kingdom and Australia.
 Jill has a Bachelor of Business Studies, a Masters of Business Administration and is a Fellow of the Australian Institute of Company Directors.

-Kim Horne, appointed to the Board in February 2018, has worked here and internationally as a senior executive in the mining industry for Alcoa for almost 45 years.
+Kim Horne, appointed to the Board in February 2018 and as Deputy Chair in January 2019, has worked here and internationally as a senior executive in the mining industry for Alcoa for almost 45 years.
 He has extensive history in industry groups, non-profit and government organisations in non-executive roles.
 Kim has chaired boards for privately owned transport and mining contracting companies.
 He has previously served on the Esperance Port Authority and is currently the Deputy Chair of Synergy.
 Kim is a graduate of the University of Western Australia’s management education program and has completed numerous courses in most aspects of business management.

 Carmel McLure, AC, QC